Destiny Church (New Zealand): ManUp and legacy

 Caine and Jamie Warren, elders of Destiny Church, founded "Man Up" in 2015.
 It offers a programme developed by Bishop Brian and Pastor Hannah Tamaki.
 The programme claims success in reducing the over-representation of Maori men in every negative statistic in New Zealand and in restoring the mana of men who have lost their sense of identity and purpose.
 Anecdotal evidence tells of changed individuals.
 ManUp Director Caine Warren told TVNZ that all men are welcome.
 ManUp involves everyday men from all walks of life meeting in small groups once a week throughout a 15-week time-commitment.
 Alongside ManUp, Destiny Church offers similar groups and programmes developed to support, empower and encourage woman (Legacy) and youth (Boys2Men, Legacy Diamonds).

-In February 2019 Tamaki met with Minister of Justice Andrew Little to discuss giving Destiny Church's Man Up program permission to participate in prison rehabilitation.
+In February 2019 Tamaki met with Minister of Justice Andrew Little to discuss giving Destiny Church's Man Up programme permission to participate in prison rehabilitation.
 Tamaki has also sought access to government grants for rehabilitation programs and access to prisoners.
 In a media interview, Little stated that he did not anticipate Man Up indoctrinating more followers into the church, just as (for example) the Salvation Army and the Presbyterian Church do not.
 Tamaki clashed with the New Zealand Government in April 2019 over introducing Man Up into prisons, threatening "inmate revolts in every prison" and suggesting that ministers had subjected him to "a political gang rape".
 Corrections Minister Kelvin Davis stated that no "independent reputable evidence" endorsed the Man Up programme and that Tamaki had not applied and gone "through a process to get a programme into prisons".

+Media coverage

+In late April 2025, Destiny Church and its leader Brian Tamaki were the subject of a five-part TVNZ mini-series called Under His Command hosted by broadcaster John Campbell.
+The series interviewed 22 former and current Destiny Church members, who alleged that the church's Man-Up programme condoned violence and misogyny.
+The documentary also alleged that Tamaki utilised rage against the gay, transgender communities and immigrants as a marketing tool.
+Following reports that a Destiny whistleblower's face was too visible during a 1News 6pm news bulletin covering the documentary series, TVNZ removed the Destiny story from its website, citing an "abundance of caution."